Raasay has a range of accommodation to suit all tastes and budgets

 Taigh Thormoid Dhuibh – Bothy

-Taigh Thormoid Dhuibh or “Black Normans House” is located at the north end of the Isle of Raasay.
-First renovated by the Mountain Bothy Association in 1995.
-An open fire is the only amenity and Lochan gun Ghrunnd is often the only water supply.
+Taigh Thormoid Dhuibh or “Black Norman’s House” is a bothy located at the north end of the Isle of Raasay.
+It was first renovated by the Mountain Bothies Association in 1995 and is still maintained by MBA volunteers today.
+As with all MBA bothies, it is unlocked and available for anyone to use at all times of the year.
+An open fire is the only amenity (please note, no fuel is available locally) and Lochan gun Ghrunnd is often the only water supply.